 Landing a job before moving to Canada provides double peace of mind.
 Firstly, you arrive with a steady income to comfortably settle in without immediate financial worries.
 Secondly, that job offer significantly adds to your immigration application, primarily through Express Entry or Provincial Nominee Programs.

 Someone could tell you that job hunting from abroad takes time and effort, potentially delaying your move.
 Luckily, that’s not a problem with Relocate.me.
-Our platform has a specialised tech job board with employers that can help you relocate.
-You can also use our salary calculator to get a reliable insight into Canadians’ average incomes according to job positions.
+Our platform has an international job board with employers that can help you relocate.
+You can also use our salary calculator for Canada to get a reliable insight into Canadians’ net incomes.

 Obtain your legal permits to move and work in Canada